Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 ## What mattresses do you sell?

-**Aurora** (from $1,550) — Medium cushioning.
-One microspring layer.
+**Aurora** (from $1,550) — One micro spring layer.
+Balanced cushioning.

 See **Product Prices** for current pricing.